 - Imaging Informatics – 6 weeks

 We seek candidates with an excellent foundation in medical physics and a strong desire to thrive in a clinical environment.
-The resident candidate is expected to have completed a comprehensive curriculum in Medical Physics and to have received some clinical exposure during their graduate education.
-Preferred candidates should have a Ph.D. degree in medical physics from a CAMPEP-accredited graduate program or have completed study from a CAMPEP-accredited Certificate Program in Medical Physics.
+Preferred candidates should have a Ph.D. degree in medical physics from a CAMPEP-accredited graduate program or have a CAMPEP-accredited certificate n medical physics.

 How to Apply